mohakapoor/BreastCancerClassification/README.md

     - `4`: Malignant tumor

 This dataset, after preprocessing, is used for building a machine learning model to classify tumors.

+## Models

+This project compares multiple machine learning algorithms for breast cancer detection:

+1. **Logistic Regression**
+2. **Support Vector Machine (SVM)**
+3. **Random Forest**
+4. **K-Nearest Neighbors (KNN)**
+5. **Naive Bayes**

+Each model is trained on the preprocessed dataset, and their performance is evaluated using various metrics.
+The models are compared to determine which performs best for breast cancer classification.

+### Evaluation Metrics:
+- **Confusion Matrix**: A matrix showing true positives, true negatives, false positives, and false negatives, which helps visualize the performance of the model.
+- **Accuracy Score**: Measures the proportion of correctly predicted labels out of all predictions.
+- **Cross Validation Score**: The model is trained and validated on different folds of the data, and an average accuracy score is computed.

 ## Contributing